-- If desired, we vacuum your air handling unit internally to purge it of dirt and contaminants.
+- We vacuum your air handling unit internally to purge it of dirt and contaminants.
 This can include heating coils, cooling coils, fan blades & housing, filter section, dampers and plenum walls.
-Although this is an additional service, it is highly recommended.

 - The area surrounding any diffusers, registers, and grilles will be vacuumed to remove dirt and dust accumulation.

 - Air dampers are reset to previous positions.

 - Finally, a pre-cut sheet metal plate is screwed in place over the access opening, then sealed with metal tape to prevent air leakage.